telerik/xamarin-forms-docs/controls/chart/chart-overview.md

 - **PanAndZoomBehavior**: This behavior handles Manipulation events and/or MouseMove/MouseWheel to enable panning and zooming of the associated chart plot area.
 - **TooltipBehavior**: This behavior handles Hold and/or MouseMove events to enable context-sensitive information about a data point.
 It differs from the TrackballBehavior in terms of visual information and trigger action.
 - **SelectionBehavior**: This behavior handles the Tap event to enable selection/deselection of data points and/or chart series.
 When a data point becomes "Selected", the Chart's SelectionPalette property is used to visualize the selected point.
+- **ChartTrackBallBehavior**: This behavior handles Hold events to enable context-sensitive information about a data point.
 ## Annotations ##

 Another feature of RadChart is the ability to show annotations.
 They are visual elements that can be used to highlight certain areas on the plot area and denote statistical significance.
 The provided types of annotations include: